szilard/kaggle-scripts-R-pydata/README.md

-Kaggle scripts: R vs pydata + most used R and Python packages for Machine Learning
+Kaggle scripts: R vs pydata + most popular R and Python packages for Machine Learning
 =============================================================

 Kaggle scripts are a way Kaggle users can share their code.
-By analyzing these scripts as data I hope to get some insights in what tools (R and Python packages) people are using the most for machine learning.
+By analyzing these scripts as data I hope to get some insights in what tools (R and Python packages) are the most popular (for machine learning).

 ## Tools for Machine Learning